 American Studies focuses on rhetoric, American literature, and culture.
 The reading and writing students do in this course should deepen and expand their understanding of how written language functions rhetorically: to communicate writers' intentions and elicit readers' responses in particular situations.
 Reading and writing activities in the course also deepen students' knowledge and control of formal conventions of written language (e.g., vocabulary, diction, syntax, spelling, punctuation, paragraphing, genre).
 The course helps students understand that formal conventions of the English language may intentionally or unintentionally contribute to the effectiveness or ineffectiveness of a piece of writing in a particular rhetorical context.
 Our goal is to become more aware of the rhetorical choices made in writing and to sharpen our understanding of these choices, both as readers and writers.
 Students will analyze literature in small groups, individually, and contribute to class discussions of seminal American texts, both fiction and nonfiction.
 Students will examine literature as representations of cultural and social issues in America.
-Summer reading is required; information found http://www.eastmountainhigh.net/students/summer-reading/

 English 11 Honors is for students who demonstrate the highest level of ability and interest in language arts.
 Students need a strong work ethic and willingness to complete challenging assignments.
 An honors environment requires students to demonstrate strong critical thinking skills and attention to detail in both daily discussions and written analysis.
-English 11 Honors carries weighted credit for final grades of A or B. Summer reading is required; information can be found at: http://www.eastmountainhigh.net/students/summer-reading/

-Students interested in taking English 11 Honors must acquire a recommendation from their previous English teacher.
+English 11 Honors carries weighted credit for final grades of A or B. Students interested in taking English 11 Honors must acquire a recommendation from their previous English teacher.
 Admission to honors courses also depends on departmental approval.